The-Purple-Warehouse/the-purple-standard/properties/metadata/modified-timestamp.md

-# modified
+# modified-timestamp

 ## Definition
 The timestamp at which this data was last modified (as opposed to the the "timestamp" metadata property that records when it was created or processed.)

 ## Values
-This property stores a timestamp when the scouting data is last modified using the number of milliseconds since the Unix timestamp.
+This property stores a timestamp when the scouting data is last modified.
+It is in Unix time format (the number of milliseconds since midnight, January 1, 1970 UTC.)

 ## Examples
 - 1711728192000